JonathanLorand/kaleido/_notes/Bibliography.md

 ---
 ---

-A list of texts that are mentioned in this kaleido collection.
+One day this note might become a list of texts that are mentioned in this kaleido.

+Or perhaps it may never.